Security design in schools

 Consider having a keyless security card entry system, in which each staff member and student has a customised access card.

 If a card is lost, you delete it from the system.
-You do not have to replace locks or have keys cut.
+You don't have to replace locks or have keys cut.

 You can introduce keyless security in stages.
 First, you can install a base system and then gradually extend it throughout the school.

-An ideal time to install a card entry system is when you are having a major upgrade.
+An ideal time to install a card entry system is when you're having a major upgrade.

-For further information about managing security, including doing a risk assessment/audit and developing a risk management plan and policy, see security management in schools.
+Find further information about managing security, including doing a risk assessment/audit and developing a risk management plan and policy.

 Last reviewed: Has this been useful?
 Give us your feedback